hungryram/hungryram-gatsby/blog/static-sites-are-back-hungry-ram.md

 is_post: true
 meta_description: Stop using Wordpress and move over to a static website generator.
   Get better ranking, speed, and SEO.
 Get rid of additional plugins from Wordpress.
-meta_title: Static Sites Are Back - Hungry Ram
+title_tag: Static Sites Are Back - Hungry Ram
 title: Static Sites Are Back
 ---
 ### Why Go Back in Time?